FCCPC Monitoring Rising Fuel Prices Amid Middle East War

 “Consumers who are placed on Band A expect at least 20 hours of electricity daily.
 If they are paying the higher tariff, they must receive value for their money, and we are holding the companies accountable for that commitment,” he said.

-Bello added that many cases end in refunds or replacement of defective goods after mediation by the commission.
+Bello added that many cases ended in refunds or replacement of defective goods after mediation by the commission.

 He also urged Nigerians to formally report consumer rights violations rather than merely complaining informally.

-The FCCPC boss noted that many Nigerians “grumble more than they complain”, stressing that effective regulatory action depends on documented complaints.
+The FCCPC boss stated that many Nigerians “grumble more than they complain”, stressing that effective regulatory action depends on documented complaints.

 He encouraged consumers to file complaints through the commission’s digital platform or other available channels so that the agency could intervene.

-He highlighted significant challenges in regulating Nigeria’s informal markets, where associations often fix prices and prevent non-members from trading.
+He highlighted significant challenges in regulating Nigeria’s informal markets, where associations often fixed prices and prevented non-members from trading.

 “A farmer comes from the village with produce and is told he cannot sell unless he registers with the association.
-It’s a criminal offense to fix prices,” he noted.
+It’s a criminal offense to fix prices,” he stated.

-The commission, he stated, is addressing this through engagement rather than immediate prohibition, utilizing radio broadcasts in regions where social media penetration is low and mandating state offices to hold regular meetings with market associations.
+Bello said the commission was addressing the problem through engagement rather than immediate prohibition, utilising radio broadcasts in regions where social media penetration is low and mandating state offices to hold regular meetings with market associations.

-The FCCPC boss also criticized legislative attempts to remove the commission’s jurisdiction over banking complaints, arguing that “a bank customer is a consumer whether you like it or not”.
+The FCCPC boss also criticised legislative attempts to remove the commission’s jurisdiction over banking complaints, stating, “A bank customer is a consumer whether you like it or not.”

-Bello urged the National Assembly to sustain provisions allowing the FCCPC to receive complaints against financial institutions.
+Bello urged the National Assembly to sustain provisions allowing FCCPC to receive complaints against financial institutions.